You’ve come to the right place! It’s still DNR’s website, just more mobile-friendly and accessible.

 Trail maps

-View a trail map of Walker Valley.
+View a trail map of the Walker Valley ORV Area.